How to Create a Stopwatch Using HTML, CSS, and JavaScript

-In this tutorial, we will learn how to create a stopwatch using HTML, CSS, and JavaScript.
-A stopwatch is a useful tool for measuring time intervals accurately.
-By following the steps outlined below, you will be able to build a functional stopwatch that can be used in various applications.
+In this tutorial, you will learn how to create a stopwatch using HTML, CSS, and JavaScript.
+A stopwatch is a valuable tool to measure time intervals accurately.
+Following the steps outlined below, you can build a functional stopwatch for various applications.
 Let's dive right in!

-To begin, we need to create the basic HTML structure for our stopwatch.
+To begin, you must create the basic HTML structure for our stopwatch.
 Here's an example of the HTML code:

 Html code